cy-xu/open_baby_monitor/README.md

 An open-source baby monitor that uses ~~a stereo camera~~ an Android phone to provide a live video feed of the baby's crib, so I can keep an eye on the little thing while working.
 I also want to track the baby's sleep and send out alerts if necessary.

 Goals:
- - [x] A live video feed of the baby's crib
+ - [x] A password protected live video feed of the baby's crib
  - [x] Detects the baby's movement using temporal information
  - [x] Simple camera control, like auto-focus, toggle flashlight, save image.
+ - [x] Detects if the baby is in the crib
+ - [ ] Automatically logs her sleep duration and quality
+ - [ ] Detects if the baby's airway is obstructed (face down or covered)
+ - [ ] Tracks the room temperature and humidity, so I can analyze any correlation with the baby's sleep quality
  - [ ] ~~Detects the baby's movement using depth information~~
- - [ ] Detects if the baby is in the crib and logs her sleep time and quality
- - [ ] Detects the baby's face and send an alert if the baby is face down
- - [ ] Tracks the room temperature and humidity and check if there is a correlation with the baby's sleep quality

 <img src="assets/interface_demo.jpg" alt="web interface" width="500px">